 Essential oils have become very popular.

-These oils can provide enormous health benefits and I have seen tremendous success incorporating essential oils into my practice and personal life.
+These oils can provide enormous health benefits and I have seen tremendous success incorporating oils into my practice and personal life.

 One easy and common way to utilize essential oils is to apply them topically.

 This method was the first way I began experimenting with these products and I found out there were some unpleasant side effects if not used properly!

 Instead of diluting essential oils with a carrier oil, I often just rubbed them directly on my skin and discovered pungent oils like cinnamon, clove, and oregano cause intense burning and irritation if applied this way!

 Due to the potency and various compounds extracted in essential oils, they need to be utilized in a safe manner.

 Here are 3 important tips for safe topical application of essential oils:

 - Use an organic products to ensure the oil doesn’t contain chemical pesticides.

 It takes an enormous amount of plant material to extract 5ml of essential oil.
 If that plant was sprayed with pesticides and herbicides then the oil product will have a concentrated amount of that chemical that you can then absorb into your body with its use.